Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$

 The HCal had individual cell gains adjusted prior to colliding beam operation based on their cosmic-ray muon responses.
-The first step in the offline analysis was to determine the absolute energy scale of the HCal modules by reconstruction of $\pi^0\rightarrow\gamma\gamma$ from pairs of single-cell clusters, that had neighboring cells with energy $E'<0.11$~GeV, where $E'$ is the incident photon equivalent energy.
+The first step in the offline analysis was to determine the absolute energy scale of the HCal modules by reconstruction of $\pi^0\rightarrow\gamma\gamma$ from pairs of single-cell clusters that had neighboring cells with energy $E'<0.11$~GeV, where $E'$ is the incident photon equivalent energy.
 The reconstructed invariant mass of single-cell cluster pairs, presented in Fig.~\ref{mgg} (left, middle) for the two HCal modules, shows an excellent agreement between data and simulation.
-The $\pi^0$ identification was confirmed by associating the single-cell clusters reconstructed from our full simulations with primary photons generated by PYTHIA, as shown in Fig.~\ref{mgg} (right).
+The $\pi^0$ identification was confirmed by associating the single-cell clusters reconstructed from our full simulation with $\pi^0$ decays generated by PYTHIA, as shown in Fig.~\ref{mgg} (right).
 There is an evident $\pi^0$ peak in the cluster pair mass distribution, and backgrounds are mostly photon-photon or photon-hadron combinatorics.
-Offline analysis also refined the relative calibration of all cells by a combination of $\pi^0$ reconstruction and the matching of energy-deposition distributions from single cells between data and full simulation.
-For the jet analyses described below, the energy calibration was adjusted to account for the average difference between hadronic and EM showers from full simulations.
-We used $E=1.12{\times}E'-0.1$~GeV, where $E$ is the equivalent incident energy measured by individual cells as used in the jet finders and $E'$ is from $\pi^0$ calibration.
+Offline analysis also refined the relative calibration of all cells by a combination of $\pi^0$ reconstruction and the matching of energy deposition distributions from single cells between data and full simulation.
+For the jet analyses described below, the energy calibration was adjusted to account for the average difference between hadronic and EM showers from full simulation.
+We used $E=1.12 \times E'-0.1$~GeV, where $E$ is the equivalent incident energy measured by individual cells as used in the jet finders and $E'$ is from $\pi^0$ calibration.
 The rescaling of the energy calibration from neutral pion finding to set the jet-energy scale is further discussed below.